 Bath City FC faced off against Woking yesterday in the Blue Square South Playoff Final.
 Promotion was the prize, as the winner would go up to the Blue Square Premier for next season.
 The game wasn't really anything special, but what a day it was...

 I heard that the gates were open at 12, so I wanted us to get there early-ish, as a massive crowd was expected (the final number still hasn't been announced - they must still be counting!).
-Myself and Will made our way to the stadium, but had to wait for our slow bitch of a friend Jamie.
+Myself and Will made our way to the stadium, but had to wait for our friend Jamie.
 Eventually we got to Twerton Park around 1.15, 45 minutes before kickoff, and the lines were huge.
 Masses of people queuing to get in, quite surreal for a non-league football game, but it was just an example of how important the day was.
 We got in soon enough, I purchased my programme for £3 (a quid more than usual, bloody money grabbing Conference officials!) and made our way to where we normally stand.
 It was so busy we ended up standing close to The Legion, the especially vocal supporters who were obviously in good voice given the occasion.
 The start was delayed for 15-20 minutes to let more fans in, and the suspense continued to build.